-Preventing Harassment and Discrimination of Students-
+B. Preventing Harassment and Discrimination of Employees and Students.

-Purpose: District OR 1 is committed to offering employment and educational opportunity to its employees and students in a climate free of discrimination.
-Accordingly, unlawful discrimination or harassment of any kind by administrators, teachers, co-workers, students or other persons is prohibited.
-In addition, District OR 1 will try to protect employees and students from reported discrimination or harassment by non-employees or others in the work place and educational environment.
+1. Purpose: District OR-1 Public Schools is committed to offering employment and educational opportunity to its employees and students based on ability and performance in a climate free of discrimination.
+Accordingly, unlawful discrimination or harassment of any kind by administrators, teachers, co-workers or other persons is prohibited.
+In addition, [Name] Public Schools will try to protect employees or students from reported discrimination or harassment by non-employees or others in the work place and educational environment.

-For purposes of this policy, discrimination or harassment based on a person's race, color, religion, national origin, sex, disability or age is prohibited.
+For purposes of this policy, discrimination or harassment based on a person's sex, disability, race, color, religion, veteran status, national or ethnic origin, age, marital status, pregnancy, childbirth or related medical condition, or other protected status, is prohibited.
 The following are general definitions of what might constitute prohibited harassment.

-In general, ethnic or racial slurs or other verbal or physical conduct relating to a person's race, color, religion, disability or national origin constitute harassment when they unreasonably interfere with the person's work performance or create an intimidating work, instructional or educational environment.

-Age harassment (40 years of age and higher) has been defined by federal regulations as a form of age discrimination.
-It can consist of demeaning jokes, insults or intimidation based on a person's age.

-Sexual harassment is defined by federal and state regulations as a form of sex discrimination.
-It can consist of unwelcome sexual advances, requests for sexual favors, or physical or verbal conduct of a sexual nature by supervisors or others in the work place; classroom or educational environment Sexual harassment may exist when:
+- a.
+In general, ethnic or racial slurs or other verbal or physical conduct relating to a person's sex, disability, race, color, religion, veteran status, national or ethnic origin, age, marital status, pregnancy, childbirth or related medical condition, or other protected status, constitutes harassment when they unreasonably interfere with the person's work performance or create an intimidating work, instructional or educational environment. - b.
+Age harassment has been defined by federal regulations as a form of age discrimination.
+It can consist of demeaning jokes, insults or intimidation based on a person's age. - c.
+Sexual harassment has been defined by federal and state regulations as a form of sex discrimination.
+It can consist of unwelcome sexual advances, requests for sexual favors, or physical or verbal conduct of a sexual nature by supervisors or others in the work place, classroom or educational environment.

+Sexual harassment may exist when:
-Submission to such conduct is either an explicit or implicit term and condition of employment or of participation and enjoyment of the school's programs and activities.

-Submission to or rejection of such conduct is used or threatened as a basis for employment related decisions, such as promotion, performance, evaluation, pay adjustment, discipline, work assignment, etc., or school program or activity decisions, such as admission, credits, grades, school assignments or playing time.

-The conduct has the purpose or effect of unreasonably interfering with an individual's work or educational performance or creating an intimidating, hostile, or offensive working, classroom or educational environment.
+- (a) Supervisors or managers make submission to such conduct either an explicit or implicit term and condition of employment (including hiring, compensation, promotion, or retention); - (b) Submission to or rejection of such conduct is used by supervisors or managers as a basis for employment related decisions such as promotion, performance evaluation, pay adjustment, discipline, work assignment, etc. - (c) The conduct has the purpose or effect of unreasonably interfering with an individual's work or educational performance or creating an intimidating, hostile, or offensive working, class room or educational environment.